You can request access to your health information from a private sector organization, such as a GP, dentist, or physiotherapist

 Private Sector Organisations, such as GP records –

-You can request access to your health information from a private sector organization, such as a GP, dentist, or physiotherapist under the HRIP Act, the request must be:
+You can request access to your health information from a private sector organisation, such as a GP, dentist, or physiotherapist under the HRIP Act, the request must be:

 - In writing.